blackgirlinfosec/Detecting-Encoded-PowerShell-Abuse-via-Microsoft-Defender/README.md

 - No remediation required

 ### 📌 Lessons Learned / Next Steps:
-- Added custom detection for encoded PowerShell usage
+- In the real world, I'd add custom detection for encoded PowerShell usage
-- Recommended monitoring for follow-up behaviors (like downloads or reverse shells)
+- I'd also recommend monitoring for follow-up behaviors (like downloads or reverse shells)

 ---